Veterans and Survivors Pension

 In order to apply, download and complete VA Form 21P-534EZ “Application for DIC, Death Pension, and/or Accrued Benefits” and mail it to the Pension Management Center (PMC) that serves your state.

-Contact Cordell Planning Partners for a complimentary consultation with one of our attorneys, or give us a call at 866-3-ELDERLAW.
+Contact Cordell Planning Partners for a complimentary estate planning analysis with one of our attorneys, or give us a call at 866-3-ELDERLAW.